Comet (Archie Comics): Revival

-Despite his death in 1941, Archie used the character again (possibly to renew copyright and ownership of the character) over twenty years later as part of their Mighty Comics superhero line in the 1960s and their Red Circle Comics superhero titles in the 1980s.
+Despite his death in 1941, Archie used the character again over twenty years later as part of their Mighty Comics superhero line in the 1960s and their Red Circle Comics superhero titles in the 1980s.
 He was revived with a new costume and extraterrestrial origins as a (temporary) love interest for Fly Girl in Adventures of the Fly #30 (October, 1964).
 Thereafter, he became a member of the Mighty Crusaders beginning in Fly Man #31.
 His origin was repeated and expanded in The Mighty Crusaders #2 (1966), as well as in the later Red Circle Comics-published truncated mini-series The Comet (October–December, 1983).

 Impact

 DC Comics licensed the Comet and other members of the Mighty Crusaders, calling them simply the Crusaders, for its Impact Comics line.
 The Comet series from DC lasted for eighteen issues from July 1991 to December 1992, plus The Comet Annual #1.
 The eight-issue series The Crusaders ended the same month.
 Following the conclusion of both series, a six issue mini-series titled Crucible followed, featuring a redesigned Comet living in the ruins of his home city which he had destroyed.
 Crucible was originally intended to have been the start of a reboot of the Impact Comics line.
 This second phase would have included a new Comet title (The Wrath of the Comet), but this never came to publication.